Diversity & Inclusion

 Current & Future

 At IP we believe that study abroad is an experience worth sharing and that our unique differences should be celebrated.
 Below you’ll find a list of blog posts, podcast episodes, quotes, and more highlighting diverse student voices.
 This list is by no means comprehensive and we are continually adding to it.
-If you have a story you would like to share with us, let us know by emailing IP-Media@fsu.edu.
+If you have a story you would like to share with us, let us know by filling out this short survey or by emailing IP-Media@fsu.edu.
 We can’t wait to hear from you.

 Blog Posts & Articles